Its nightime and the lights are out... But you can hear it running! Stock exhaust.

 SO HERE IT GOES!

 I'm so pumped up!
 Just got the grille installed with the help of ma boy and daughter!
 He is and excellent riveter and she takes some excellent pics!
-Check it out, this is how I did it incase you need help with yours.
+Check it out, this is how I did it incase you need help with yours.1. first remove grille and disassemble headlights and hardware from old grille.
+The old grille can be removed by three bolts located behind the radiator/grille support panel, located inside the fender well.

 2. Rivet holes on the original grille are 3/16" so I started with a slightly smaller drill bit.
 I made pilot holes through all the rivets (4 per side, 2 in middle) which did not quite knock out the rivets.
 So I finished them off with a full 3/16" drill bit.
 They all came out very easy and the pilot holes made it even easier.